Online monotone density estimation and log-optimal calibration: Introduction

 \subsection{Our contributions}

 \paragraph{Online monotone density estimation.} Despite the extensive offline literature, monotone density estimation has not been systematically studied in the online setting.
-This work fills this gap. \begin{itemize}[itemsep=0.75pt, topsep=2.2pt] \item We propose two online monotone density estimators: an online analogue of the classical Grenander estimator, and an expert aggregation estimator based on exponential weighting methods from online learning. \item In the well-specified stochastic setting, where the true density $q$ is monotone, we establish statistical guarantees for both estimators, showing that their excess KL-risk is of order $n^{1/3}$. \item In the adversarial setting, we derive a pathwise regret bound of order $\sqrt{n\log n}$ for the expert aggregation estimator, under mild regularity conditions on the observed sequence. \item The pathwise regret bound suggests improved finite-sample adaptivity of the expert aggregation estimator relative to the online Grenander estimator in a mis-specified stochastic setting, a phenomenon that we confirm empirically through numerical simulations. \end{itemize}
+This work fills this gap. \begin{itemize} \item We propose two online monotone density estimators: an online analogue of the classical Grenander estimator, and an expert aggregation estimator based on exponential weighting methods from online learning. \item In the well-specified stochastic setting, where the true density $q$ is monotone, we establish statistical guarantees for both estimators, showing that their excess KL-risk is of order $n^{1/3}$. \item In the adversarial setting, we derive a pathwise regret bound of order $\sqrt{n\log n}$ for the expert aggregation estimator, under mild regularity conditions on the observed sequence. \item The pathwise regret bound suggests improved finite-sample adaptivity of the expert aggregation estimator relative to the online Grenander estimator in a mis-specified stochastic setting, a phenomenon that we confirm empirically through numerical simulations. \end{itemize}

-\paragraph{Application to sequential testing.} We develop a non-trivial application of online monotone density estimation to the construction of sequential hypothesis tests. \begin{itemize}[itemsep=0.9pt, topsep=2.2pt] \item While most classical tests are formulated in terms of p-values, e-values provide a flexible framework for sequential inference under optional stopping.
-We show that the problem of constructing optimal p-to-e calibrators reduces to online monotone density estimation. \item We adapt the proposed online density estimators to develop empirically adaptive p-to-e calibrators, yielding valid sequential tests.
+\paragraph{Application to sequential testing.} We develop a non-trivial application of online monotone density estimation to the construction of sequential hypothesis tests. \begin{itemize} \item While most classical tests are formulated in terms of p-values, e-values provide a flexible framework for sequential inference under optional stopping.
+We observe that the problem of constructing optimal p-to-e calibrators reduces to online monotone density estimation. \item We adapt the proposed online density estimators to develop empirically adaptive p-to-e calibrators, yielding valid sequential tests.
 If under the alternative, the p-values are iid with a monotone density, the resulting calibrators are asymptotically log-optimal. \end{itemize}